PreethamCP/Custom-8-Bit-Microprocessor/README.md

 ## ▶️ How to Run (quick)

-Open the .circ file in Logisim Evolution.
+Open the CPU.circ file in Logisim Evolution.

 Load or edit the ROM (some ROMs are plain .hex files you can import into the ROM component).